The 2019 Uproxx Travel Hot List

 Travel isn’t that perfect.
 But I’ll be damned if it’s not one of the best tools we’ve got for making the world better.

-Nothing forces us rethink long-held biases like a bowl of dumpling soup shared with strangers.
+Nothing forces us to rethink long-held biases like a bowl of dumpling soup shared with strangers.
 Nothing spans ideological chasms better than a wild rave out on the beach.
 Nothing makes us want to fight for this planet like a surf at G-Land or Witches Rock.
 Nothing makes us want to put our phones down and truly connect like a starry night spent sipping beers with new friends in a hot spring.

 A trip to Madagascar, the Maldives, or Mississippi can’t fix every problem plaguing our society.
 But it can help a hell of a lot of them.